Investing in Faraday Future Intelligent Electric Inc. (FFIE) is a safe bet with a significant edge - The Dwinnex

 Earnings Estimates

-There are 1 different market analysts currently analyzing its stock.
+As of right now, 1 analysts gave their recommendation on the stock of the company.
 On average, analysts expect EPS of -$0.18 for the current quarter, with a high estimate of -$0.18 and a low estimate of -$0.18, while EPS last year was -$0.51.
 The consensus estimate for the next quarter is -$0.2, with high estimates of -$0.2 and low estimates of -$0.2.

 Analysts are recommending an EPS of between -$1.14 and -$1.14 for the fiscal current year, implying an average EPS of -$1.14.
 EPS for the following year is -$0.86, with 1 analysts recommending between -$0.86 and -$0.86.